rspamd/rspamd.com/doc/modules/rbl.md

 # RBL module
 {:.no_toc}

-The RBL module provides support for checking various messages elements, such as senders IP addresses, URLs, Emails, Received headers chains, SMTP data (such as HELO domain) and so on, against the set of Runtime Black Lists (RBL) usually provided by means of dedicated DNS zones.
+The RBL module offers support for checking various message elements, such as the sender's IP addresses, URLs, emails, Received headers chains, SMTP data (e.g. HELO domain), and more, against a set of Runtime Black Lists (RBL) typically provided through dedicated DNS zones.

-By default, Rspamd comes with a set of RBL rules configured to the popular resources that are usually free for non-profit usage (including fair usage policies).
-Should you require a different level of support and access then please contact the relevant vendors.
+By default, Rspamd comes with a set of RBL rules pre-configured for popular resources that are often free for non-profit usage, subject to fair usage policies.
+If you require a different level of support or access, please contact the relevant vendors.

 For example, you can use [Abusix Mail Intelligence](https://docs.abusix.com/105726-setup-abusix-mail-intelligence/rspamd-configuration) or [Spamhaus DQS](https://github.com/spamhaus/rspamd-dqs) or any other RBL provider that suits your needs.